donohutcheon/tictactoe/tutorial.md

 Tic Tac Toe otherwise known as "Naughts and Crosses" is a really basic board game familiar to everyone the World over.
 When I was a young kiddie, Tic Tac Toe captured my imagination in the 1983 film: [WarGames](https://youtu.be/F7qOV8xonfY).
 At the time I was too young to understand what was meant by "The only winning move is not to play" because as a clueless child playing against a computer I often messed-up and lost.
-It became clear to me as I grew that the best result you can hope for is a draw.
+It became clear to me as I grew that two players, playing flawlessly, the best result one can hope for is a draw.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=F7qOV8xonfY" target="_blank"><img src="http://img.youtube.com/vi/F7qOV8xonfY/0.jpg"
 alt="WarGames" width="240" height="180" border="10" /></a>